National CineMedia: Niche Industry Leader Selling At An 8-Year Low

 Investment Thesis

 With that overview out of the way, I'll dive into the reasons why I bought National CineMedia shares recently.
-Although this isn't a name with earth-shattering fundamentals, the bottom line is that there is a good price for almost any business and right now NCMI's stock is firmly in deep value territory.
+Although this isn't a name with earth-shattering fundamentals, the bottom line is that there is a good price for almost any business, and right now, NCMI's stock is firmly in deep value territory.

 On May 4th, National CineMedia reported a Q1 2017 performance that caused investors to stampede out of the stock like someone yelled fire in a crowded theater.
 On May 5th, NCMI closed at 8.34; down a stunning 28.2% from the 11.63 close on May 4th.
 Since then, the stock has continued to wander down to where it now hovers in the high 7s.
-NCMI hasn't traded below 8 since December 2008 which means that the stock currently trades at roughly an 8-year low.
+NCMI hasn't traded below 8 since December 2008, which means that the stock currently trades at roughly an eight-year low.
 Bear in mind that in 2008, National CineMedia's operating cash flow was less than one-fourth what it is today and the dividend was less than half of today's payout.

-NCMI Stock Price 3-Month History.
+NCMI Stock Price Three-Month History.
 Chart from Morningstar.

 Companies report bad quarters all the time but very rarely does a bad print result in a 28% sell-off.
 I believe there are a few reasons why this occurred.
-The general idea is that fear and uncertainty has been building around any name connected to traditional video for years and around NCMI in particular.
+The general idea is that fear and uncertainty have been building around any name connected to traditional video for years and around NCMI in particular.
 The bad quarterly results tipped the scales leading to outright panic.

 First, NCMI hired a new CEO less than two years ago and leadership transition always causes uncertainty.
-Second, Credit Suisse analyst Omar Sheikh expressed the conventional wisdom on February 1st when he downgraded NCMI along with several other names connected to the movie theater industry (after all, everyone knows that Netflix (NASDAQ:NFLX) and Amazon Prime Video (NASDAQ:AMZN) will eventually kill brick and mortar theater chains, right)?
+Second, Credit Suisse analyst Omar Sheikh expressed the conventional wisdom on February 1st when he downgraded NCMI along with several other names connected to the movie theater industry (after all, everyone knows that Netflix (NASDAQ:NFLX) and Amazon (NASDAQ:AMZN) Prime Video will eventually kill brick and mortar theater chains, right?).
 Third, National CineMedia's balance sheet is more than a little scary.
 On the positive side, no maturities are due until 2019 and the leverage ratios are nowhere near being in breach of covenant.
-However, total liabilities have been greater than total assets for years which means NCMI has a negative book value.
-Long term debts are 944M for a firm with a market cap of less than 500M.
+However, total liabilities have been greater than total assets for years, which means the company has a negative book value.
+Long-term debts are 944M for a firm with a market cap of less than 500M.
 These numbers should make any investor cautious.

 Finally, if the market is worried about the future of brick and mortar theaters, then it is especially pessimistic regarding what's been happening in the traditional advertising space lately.
 Perhaps most importantly, the proliferation of diverse media and entertainment options makes it harder and harder for advertisers to reach consumers where they are.
-Some observers contend that traditional marketing is doomed and that in order to reach a target audience, businesses must pile resources into new, fragmented channels like social media.
+Some observers contend that traditional marketing is doomed, and that in order to reach a target audience, businesses must pile resources into new, fragmented channels like social media.
 Although NCMI operates a cutting edge digital ad platform, the firm is, by and large, a "traditional" marketing broker that would presumably be hurt by a macro trend like this.
 With all this noise, fear and uncertainty in the background, the bad print on May 4th served as a tipping point that sent the shares tumbling.

 The Fear is Overblown

 Now I'm not going to say that the negative factors described above aren't valid cause for concern.
 Cheap stocks are always cheap for a reason.
-What I'm saying is that I believe the fear is overdone and NCMI shares have solid value at their current price.
-The Discount Cash Flow Analysis below produces an intrinsic value for NCMI of 16.70- more than double the current price.
+What I'm saying is that I believe the fear is overdone and NCMI's shares have solid value at their current price.
+The Discount Cash Flow Analysis below produces an intrinsic value for the company of 16.70 - more than double the current price.
 Here are the assumptions and inputs I used:

--NCMI will continue to plod along as a no-growth dividend stock.
+- NCMI will continue to plod along as a no-growth dividend stock.
 0% growth in free cash in perpetuity.

--The firm delivers annual free cash flow results equal to its average result over the last 10 years.
+- The firm delivers annual free cash flow results equal to its average result over the last 10 years.
 FCF is 104M per year going forward.
 I believe this is a conservative number considering that 2016's FCF result was 118M and the average for the last four years was 112M.

--Discount rate is 10%.
+- Discount rate is 10%.
 I believe this is a conservative discount rate considering it is unlikely that most investors will be able to find a risk-free investment yielding a 10% rate of return under current market conditions.

 |